badrap/docs.badrap.io/docs/privacy-company.md

+## UPDATE NOTICE

+On **July 22, 2021, 13:00 UTC** we will switch our website analytics providers.
+Currently we are using Google Analytics and Google Tag Manager.
+After the change we will stop using Google Analytics and Google Tag Manager and start using Plausible.io.
+At that time, this privacy policy will be updated accordingly.

 # Privacy Policy for the Badrap Oy

 We at Badrap Oy provide badrap.io service for the consumers and related commercial products for businesses.
 If you are a